-- 34. In making a decision about whether previous conduct or convictions are such that they may call into question the applicant's fitness to practise and their ability to enter and complete the RQ course, the educational institution should take into account their own guidance, as well as any guidance available from the validating university, and any other relevant organisation, including the GOsC.
-It is a requirement that educational institutions should have explicit processes in place to implement the guidance effectively. - 35.
+- 39. In making a decision about whether previous conduct or convictions are such that they may call into question the applicant's fitness to practise and their ability to enter and complete the recognised qualification (RQ) course, the osteopathic educational institution should take into account their own guidance, as well as any guidance available from the validating university, and any other relevant organisation, including the General Osteopathic Council.
+It is a requirement that educational institutions should have explicit processes in place to implement the guidance effectively. - 40.
 It is important that each case is considered on its individual circumstances.
 In order to enable a balanced decision to be made, it is important that all available information can be considered by the osteopathic educational institution.
-This means that the admissions process must ensure that applicants should disclose all relevant information to the institution and should consent to the disclosure of further information from other agencies where appropriate.
+This means that the admissions process must ensure that applicants should disclose all relevant information to the institution and should consent to the disclosure of further information from other agencies where appropriate. - 41.
+There are certain types of convictions where it would normally be expected that prospective students would be denied access to the RQ course on the grounds of patient safety.
+Such convictions might include: - serious sexual or violent offences leading to convictions which merited a custodial sentence - people barred from working with children on any official list - people barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK.

-&lt;sup>11 Further guidance is provided in Students with a Disability or Health Impairment: Guidance for Osteopathic Educational Institutions, available on our website at http://www.osteopathy.org.uk/news-and-resources/document-library/fitness-to-practise/oeis-disability-or-health-impairment-guidance/
+13 Further guidance is provided in Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions, available on our website at: www.osteopathy.org.uk/news-and-resources/document-library/fitness-to-practise/oeis-disability-or-health-impairment-guidance

-- 36. There are certain types of convictions where it would normally be expected that prospective students would be denied access to the 'recognised qualification' course on the grounds of patient safety.
-Such convictions might include: - Serious sexual or violent offences leading to convictions which merited a custodial sentence. - People barred from working with children on any official list. - People barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK. - 37.
-The Osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
-Matters which require serious consideration include: - Dishonesty, fraud deceit or misrepresentation. - Drug or alcohol dependency - Abuse of trust or other inappropriate behaviour with vulnerable persons. - Breach of confidentiality - Threats to public health, safety or welfare - Blatant disregard for the law or the system of registration - Unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 38.
-In making such a decision, the educational institution should consider the following factors: - a.
-What are the circumstances leading to this conviction? - b.
-How long is it since the offending behaviour took place? - c.
-How serious are the circumstances relating to the conviction? - d.
-Is this person barred from working with children or adults in any jurisdiction or on any official list? - e.
-Does the prospective student have insight into the circumstances leading to the conviction? - f.
-What remedial actions has the prospective student taken? - g.
-Does the evidence indicate that patients are still at risk with this student? - h.
-Will patient wellbeing be assured with this prospective student? - i.
-Will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a Recognised Qualification and GOsC registration (subject to statutory health and character requirements)?
+- 42. The osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
+Matters which require serious consideration include: - dishonesty, fraud deceit or misrepresentation - drug or alcohol dependency - abuse of trust or other inappropriate behaviour with vulnerable persons - breach of confidentiality - threats to public health, safety or welfare - blatant disregard for the law or the system of registration - unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 43.
+In making such a decision, the osteopathic educational institution should consider the following factors: - a. what are the circumstances leading to this conviction? - b. how long is it since the offending behaviour took place? - c. how serious are the circumstances relating to the conviction? - d. is this person barred from working with children or adults in any jurisdiction or on any official list? - e. does the prospective student have insight into the circumstances leading to the conviction? - f. what remedial actions has the prospective student taken? - g. does the evidence indicate that patients are still at risk with this student? - h. will patient wellbeing be assured with this prospective student? - i. will the trust and confidence that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a recognised qualification and GOsC registration (subject to statutory health and character requirements)?

-Case Study
+Case example14